With the help of Milan-based digital designer Marco Quaggiotto, we are going to take a week off to visualize Pez data.

 If you want to see the results, come join us for a drink on FRIDAY 8 SEPTEMBER at 17h at the Pez Workshop at Maria-Theresien-Straße 9/4.
 If you want to experience the process, come join in for a coffee at the same venue during office hours on WEDNESDAY 6 – FRIDAY 8 SEPTEMBER (c.
 10h-17h).

 On 18 October 2017, Thomas Wallnig will for once be dealing not with Benedictines, but with Cistercians as part of his lecture “Cistercienser in der res publica litteraria” at the colloquium “Religiöse Volkskunde der österreichischen Prälatenklöster in der Frühen Neuzeit” at the Abbey of Heiligenkreuz.
 Program.

 Irene Rabl will give a talk about “The Letters of the Pez-Correspondence: A Transforming Edition” at the international conference “Monasteries in the digital humanities” in Poland (Częstochowa-Jasna Góra, Pauline Monastery, 12–15 September 2017).
-Here are the proposed papers, the entire programme will follow shortly.
+Here is the Program_MiDH.

 On 13 September 2017, Thomas Wallnig will give a talk with Wolfgang Göderle (Graz) about “Nutzen und Grenzen des Forschungsparadigmas »Katholische Aufklärung«” at the annual conference of the “Deutsche Gesellschaft für die Erforschung des 18.
 Jahrhunderts” in Münster.
 Program.